lesiak/snippets-of-knowledge/AWS.md

   - Gotcha: Amazon Kinesis Data Streams should be used for near-real time or real-time use cases instead of Amazon SQS
 - [Amazon Data Firehose Destinations](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html)
 - [Amazon Kinesis Data Analytics for SQL Applications: How It Works](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/how-it-works.html)
+  - Gotcha: Kinesis Data Streams can handle real-time data ingestion and Lambda can perform real-time processing, but this approach requires managing the stream consumers (like AWS Lambda) and ensuring they are scaled properly.
 - [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/)

 # Analytics